Michael-Alvarado/Password-Generator/README.md

 ## Description <a name = "Description"></a>

-Challenge was to write the function that would generate a password based on different criteria confirmed by the user using javascript.
+This app generates a password based on different criteria confirmed by the user using javascript.
 CSS & HTML pages were provided for this challenge.
 Inputs from user needed to be validated before generating and returning a random password.

 ## Links <a name = "Links"></a>